How the Paycheck Protection Program went from good intentions to a huge free-for-all

 So when Autor hears companies praise the Paycheck Protection Program, he's skeptical.

 "It's not that the program did no good," he said, "but how could they not love it?
-I mean, what could be better: Eight hundred billion dollars.
+I mean, what could be better: $800 billion.
 Here it is.
 Don't pay it back."

 Bert Talerman, president of Cape Cod Five Cents Savings Bank, which processed roughly 3,700 PPP loans totaling about $315 million, has a more forgiving view.